darioizzo/dcgp/doc/sphinx/installation.rst

    $ make test

-If succesfull, you may now install cgp:
+If successfull, you may now install cgp:

 .. code-block:: console